History of baseball outside the United States: Italy

 Italian Baseball League competition did not start until after World War II, as Bologna won the first title in 1948.
-The Italian team has won 8 European titles, among which the very first title, and the team has fought out many finals with archrival the Netherlands.
-Because of the large number of Americans of Italian descent, there are always a few players in the national team with double nationality, the most notable of which is catcher Mike Piazza.
-The Italian national team have competed at all three Olympics, finished 6th twice.
-Best World Championships showing was a fourth place, in 1998.
+The Italian team has won 8 European titles, among which includes the very first title, and the team has fought out many finals with archrival the Netherlands.
+Because of the large number of Americans of Italian descent, there are always a few players in the national team with dual nationality, the most notable of whom is catcher Mike Piazza.
+The Italian national team has competed at all three Olympics, finishing sixth twice.
+Its best World Championships showing was fourth place, in 1998.

+The Italian National Team has had great success in international competition, having won the European Baseball Championship 10 times including most recently as late in 2012.
+Alex Liddi became the first player born in Italy to hit a home run at the MLB level in 2011.

 Netherlands

 One of the two major European baseball nations, the Netherlands saw baseball for the first time shortly after 1900.
-A baseball federation (the KNBSB) was founded in 1912, and the Holland Series was established in 1922, the first winner being A.H.C.
-Quick from Amsterdam.
-Today, an eight team professional league, the Honkbal Hoofdklasse (Major League Baseball) sends its teams to the Holland Series.
+A national baseball federation, the KNBSB, was founded in 1912, and the Holland Series was established in 1922, the first winner being AHC Quick from Amsterdam.
+Today, an eight-team professional league, the Honkbal Hoofdklasse (Major League Baseball) sends its teams to the Holland Series.

-The Netherlands have won 15 European Championship titles, one world title, and participated in the Olympics twice, finishing fifth in Summer Olympics after upsetting the Cuban team.
-Some of the players in the Dutch team are actually from the Netherlands Antilles.
-Four Dutch players have played in the Major Leagues.
-Andruw Jones, Jurickson Profar and Jonathan Schoop are from the Netherlands Antilles.
-The World Port Tournament and the Haarlemse Honkbalweek are biannual international tournaments for national and club teams, organised in the cities of Rotterdam and Haarlem, respectively.
+The Netherlands have won one world title, and participated in the Olympics four times, finishing fifth in the 2000 Summer Olympics after upsetting the Cuban team.
+Many players on the Dutch team are from the Netherlands Antilles, including Andruw Jones, Jurickson Profar, Xander Bogaerts, and Wladimir Balentien.
+Eleven Major League Baseball players were born in the Netherlands, though many of them grew up in the United States.
+The Haarlemse Honkbalweek is biannual international tournaments for national teams held in Haarlem.
+Through 2019, Rotterdam hosted a similar biannual tournament in alternating years, the World Port Tournament.

+They have won the European Baseball Championship 24 times as of 2023.
+The nation also made history with a fourth-place finish in the 2013 World Baseball Classic.

 Spain

 Baseball began relatively early in Spain thanks to the descendants of returnee immigrants from Cuba.
-They brought the sport along with them when Cuba ceased to be a Spanish Colony.
+They brought the sport along with them when Cuba ceased to be a Spanish colony.
 The heyday of baseball in Spain was in the 1950s and early 1960s when public interest was high and many teams were created, like Pops CB, a team that included junior teams.
-But because of the growing mass-interest in football, most baseball clubs didn't survive into the 1970s.
+But because of the growing mass interest in football, most baseball clubs didn't survive into the 1970s.
 The Spanish public's massive shift in focus was triggered fundamentally by the introduction of multiple TV channels that focused mainly on the soccer matches of "La Liga", the professional First Division Spanish League.

 One of the few survivors of that fateful decade for Spanish Baseball was the Club Beisbol Viladecans.
 Its field was officially used during the 1992 Summer Olympics.

 Presently the Spanish baseball league is divided into divisions.
 The top teams play in the División de Honor de Béisbol.